 SOU offers remote access to two full Windows desktops using Microsoft's Remote Desktop Services.
 This service is available on any device that supports an RDP (Remote Desktop Protocol) client, including Windows, Macintosh, Linux, iOS, and Android.
 This article will show you how to use the RDP client that comes packaged with Windows 7 and Windows 10 to connect to either remotedesktop.sou.edu or virtuallab.sou.edu.
-You can learn about the differences between the two environments by clicking here.
+Please click here to learn about the differences between the two environments.

 Finding the Remote Desktop Connection Utility on Windows 7

 To begin using remotedesktop.sou.edu or virtuallab.sou.edu on Windows 7, locate the Remote Desktop Connection program in your computer's Start Menu.
 You will find it under All Programs -> Accessories -> Remote Desktop Connection.